This guide has everything you need to know about largemouth bass—how they live, what they eat, and what you can do to catch monster largemouth!

 Largemouth bass can tolerate a wide range of temperatures.
 They thrive in water between 65 and 90 degrees Fahrenheit.
 In colder ares in the northern part of the United States, where many natural lakes will freeze over during the winter months, largemouth bass can survive in near freezing temperatures.
 During this deep freeze largemouth bass can be found lethargically moving through the deepest parts of the lake, pond, creek or river.

 Don’t worry though, because no matter the time of year, temperature, or habitat, largemouth bass will inevitably go wherever they have to in order to find food.
+When it comes to bass fishing in the fall season, for example, bass tend to follow their food sources to warmer water—meaning they're still active, and you can still catch them.
 Thus, largemouth bass can be found in shallow water, in deep water, in hot temperatures, in cold temperatures, at all times throughout the year.
 When in doubt, go where the minnows are!

 Largemouth Bass don’t get nicknames like “Swamp Donkey”, “Pig”, and “Lunker” for nothing!

 The official world record largemouth bass was caught on June 2nd, 1932 by George Perry.
 Perry’s record has yet to be broken, and for good reason.
 His record setting largemouth bass weighed in at a whopping 22 pounds, 4 ounces.
 Just for context, the average baby born in the United States weighs 7.5 pounds.
 That world record largemouth bass weighed roughly three times the weight of the average newborn human in the United States.
 THAT’s THREE NEWBORN BABIES!
 Insane.

 Now, don’t get too excited, your chances of catching a largemouth bass even remotely close to as heavy as George Perry’s world record bass are almost none.
 But, do you want to know how big of a largemouth bass you are likely to catch?